Lolita: Plot

 Humbert jealously and strictly controls all of Dolores' social gatherings and forbids her from dating and attending parties.
 It is only at the instigation of the school headmaster, who regards Humbert as a strict and conservative European parent, that he agrees to Dolores' participation in the school play, the title of which is similar to the hotel in which Humbert met the mysterious man.
-Lolita is to play "a girl who fancies herself a nymph or fairy and pursues loves until she is pursued by a lost poet".
+Dolores is to play "a girl who fancies herself a nymph or fairy and pursues loves until she is pursued by a lost poet".
 The day before the premiere of the performance, Dolores runs out of the house following an argument with Humbert in which she claims he murdered her mother.
 He chases after her and finds her in a nearby drugstore drinking an ice cream soda.
 She then tells him she wants to leave town for another road trip.
 Humbert is initially delighted, but as they travel, he becomes increasingly suspicious.
 He feels that he is being followed by someone Dolores is familiar with.

 Humbert increasingly displays signs of paranoia and mania, perhaps caused by his growing certainty that he and Dolores are being trailed by someone who wants to separate them.
 In the Colorado mountains, Dolores falls ill.
 Humbert checks her into a local hospital, from where she is discharged one night by her "uncle".
 Humbert knows she has no living relatives, and he immediately embarks on a frantic search to find Dolores and her abductor but initially fails.
 For the next two years, Humbert barely sustains himself in a moderately functional relationship with a young alcoholic named Rita.

 Deeply depressed, Humbert unexpectedly receives a letter from a 17-year-old Dolores, telling him that she is married, pregnant, and in desperate need of money.
 Humbert, armed with a pistol, tracks down her address against her wishes.
 At Dolores' request, he pretends to be her estranged father and does not mention the details of their past relationship to her husband, Richard.
 Dolores reveals to Humbert that her abductor was the famous playwright Clare Quilty, who had crossed paths with Humbert and Dolores several times.
 She explains that Quilty tracked the pair with her assistance, and took her from the hospital because she was in love with him.
 However, he later kicked her out when she refused to star in one of his pornographic films.
 Humbert claims to the reader that at this moment, he realized that he was in love with Dolores all along.
 Humbert implores her to leave with him, but she refuses.
 Accepting her decision, Humbert gives her the money she is owed from her inheritance.
 Humbert then goes to the drug-addled Quilty's mansion and shoots him dead.